 2. Top Bar Beehive

 This type of hive has been around for many years.
 They have a simplistic design and never use any artificial foundation.
-They are normally triangular boxes on legs and have a lid in addition to screened access on its ends.
-Some beekeepers add plexiglass panel on of its sides so that they can observe the bees at work.
+They are normally triangular boxes on legs and have a lid in addition to screened access on their ends.
+Some beekeepers add a plexiglass panel on its sides so that they can observe the bees at work.

 - You can set this up on your own and thus it is much cheaper.